-Figs. 3 and 4 present two challenging problems for the hyperrectangle representation.
-Fig. 3 plots the Tao problem, which is a two-class problem, where the boundary between classes is curved.
-Fig. 4 plots a four-class problem which also has curved boundaries between classes.
+Figures 3 and 4 present two challenging problems for the hyperrectangle representation.
+Figure 3 plots the tao problem, which is a binary classification problem where the boundary between classes are curved.
+Figure 4 plots a four-class problem which also has curved boundaries between classes.
 Note that the generalization ability of XCS is shown in both examples.
-The rules tend to expand as much as possible even if there are no examples in some regions of the feature space.
+The rules tend to expand as much as possible even if there are not any examples in some regions of the search space.
 This generalization pressure is mostly induced by the subsumption mechanisms.
 Subsumption tends to reduce the population by keeping only the most general versions of the rules.
 Subsumption calculates the generality of a rule from its representation, not from the number of examples that it covers.
-For example, in the hyperrectangle codification, the generality of the rule is the proportion of the volume covered by the rule to the total volume of the feature space.
-Thus, a rule that covers a high portion of the feature space will be considered more general than another rule with less coverage, even if the proportion of covered examples is the same in both rules.
+For example, in the hyperrectangle codification, the generality of the rule is the proportion of the volume covered by the rule to the total volume of the search space.
+Thus, a rule that covers a high portion of the search space will be considered more general than another rule with less coverage, even if the proportion of covered examples is the same in both rules.
 That is why rules tend to expand as much as possible, even though there are no points in those regions.
-Also, observe that the curved boundaries between classes make XCS evolve a high number of rules.
-This is especially evident in the Tao problem, where some rules overlap in some regions, but they cannot be compressed or eliminated because almost all of them are necessary to approximate the curved boundaries.
-XCS evolved 620 rules for the Tao problem, 212 of which are experienced and consistently correct.
+Also observe that the curved boundaries between classes make XCS evolve a high number of rules.
+This is especially evident in the tao problem, where some rules overlap in some regions, but they can not be compressed or eliminated because almost all of them are necessary to approximate the curved boundaries.
+XCS evolved 620 rules for the tao problem, 212 of which are experienced and consistently correct.
 In the four-class problem, XCS evolved 351 rules, with 125 of them being experienced and correct.
-The classification accuracy in the training set is 98.25% in the Tao problem and 99.76% in the four-class problem.
+The classification accuracy in the training set is 98.25% in the tao problem and 99.76% in the four-class problem.

-Fig. 5 presents a ten-class problem, where the examples of the same class are distributed on nested squares.
-In this case, Fig. 5(a) represents how the training points are distributed in nested squares.
+Figure 5 presents a ten-class problem where the examples of the same class are distributed on nested squares.
+In this case, the first plot of figure 5 represents how the training points are distributed in nested squares.
 The training set is designed so that it presents unbalanced classes: the sampling of training points in the feature space is uniform, which implies that the inner classes contain less representative points than the outer classes.
 The exact location of each training point is not shown in the plot for clarity.
 The results of XCS after 800 000 iterations reveal the difficulty for XCS to evolve the inner squares.
-Note that the rules that should classify the inner classes are not evolved yet [see Fig. 5(b)].
-The classification boundaries evolved by XCS using all rules [Fig. 5(c)] reveal that the examples belonging to the inner squares are classified as belonging to the same class.
-This means that there are overgeneral rules covering that region of the feature space.
+Note that the rules that should classify the inner classes are not evolved yet (see the second plot in figure 5).
+The classification boundaries evolved by XCS using all rules (third plot) reveal that the examples belonging to the inner squares are classified as belonging to the same class.
+This means that there are overgeneral rules covering that region of the search space.
 Since these overgeneral rules are not sufficiently accurate, they are not shown in the previous plot because of our filtering.
-The fact that the inner classes contain the fewest number of training examples suggests that the sparsity of certain regions of the feature space may be a difficulty for XCS.
+The fact that the inner classes contain the fewest number of training examples points out that the sparsity of certain regions of the search space may be a factor of difficulty for XCS.
 Despite this difficulty, the classification accuracy is fairly high (95.76%).
 This is because the points that are improperly classified are those in the inner squares that represent a small portion of the dataset.